G-Core/product-documentation/documentation/cdn/logs/raw-logs-export-cdn-resource-logs-to-your-storage.md

 You can check the status of the Raw Logs in the Gcore Customer Portal:

-* **Pending**: A status for the time interval between the connection to a storage and the very first log export.
+* **Pending**: A status for the time interval between the connection to storage and the first log export.

 * **OK**: Logs are exported from at least one CDN server.

-* **Failed**: An error occurred while connecting to a storage or the service failed to export logs within 24 hours.
+* **Failed**: An error occurred while connecting to a storage, or the service failed to export logs within 24 hours.

 * **Pause**: The Raw Logs feature is paused.